What Is Posole & How to Make It At Home

 - 2 tablespoon oil

-- 3 to 5 cups pork broth from cooking pork shoulder
+- 4 cups pork broth from cooking pork shoulder

 - Sauté the chopped onion and garlic in oil until translucent.
 Add the remaining spices, stir for a minute.
 Cut the reserved pork into 1 inch cubes and add to the pan.